Going far beyond the standard 20/20 eye examination and use of traditional eyeglasses and contact lenses.

 Oftentimes, neuroplasticity can alter dysfunctional circuitry and symptoms of brain injuries, such as vertigo, concentration/attention problems and headaches, over time through redevelopment of visual processing skills and use of non-traditional “brain” eyeglasses, as well as other optometric interventions, including prisms and shading or colored tints.

-We use the advanced technology and testing techniques of neuro-optometric rehabilitation to examine patients thoroughly — fully measuring their visual performance, visual processing capabilities and sensory integration with other body systems.
-With this information, Institute experts assess how light might be manipulated to positively impact each patient’s visual processing and can recommend tailored exercises to enhance overall visual performance.
-The goal is to find optimal ways of mitigating symptoms that have not improved or resolved through standard approaches.
+Our patients undergo thorough examination with advanced technology and testing techniques to measure their reactions and responses to light entering the retina.
+With this information, experts at the Mind-Eye Institute determine whether a patient’s visual and auditory systems are synchronized.
+They consider how light might be manipulated to positively impact brain function and body chemistry.
+The goal is to find optimal ways of mitigating symptoms that are not improved or resolved through standard approaches.

-Specifically, our Institute team offers patients prescriptive eyeglasses, contact lenses or other optometric interventions to::
+Specifically, our team offers patients prescriptive eyeglasses, contact lenses or other optometric interventions to selectively stimulate light dispersed on the retina.
+Individualized lenses can:

 Getting In Touch With Us

-To find out the next steps of registering as a patient or registering a child as a patient, please call the Mind•Eye Institute office at 847.501.2020 or you can fill out our online New Patient Inquiry Form on the right.
+To learn about next steps for registering as a patient or registering a child as a patient, please call the Mind-Eye Institute office at 847.744.9167 or you can fill out our online New Patient Inquiry Form provided here.

 'Dr. Zelinsky Is Renowned'